Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Daar wasn’t, apparently.
 "What?
 Gricka got ‘yer tongue?"

 "A colorful analogy.
-You...know more than I had hoped."
+You... know more than I had hoped."

 "‘Yer damn right I do," he growled.
 "Corti science leaves a *smell.* Fingerprints.
 Whatever you wanna call it.
 Only real question is where the Hierarchy’s work ended an’ where ‘yers began."